July 4th fireworks better left to experts

 “Fireworks are explosives and need to be treated as such,” said Corey Slovis, M.D., professor and chair of the Department of Emergency Medicine.
 “If you do not want your child handling or being close to explosives, then keep them at a safe distance away from fireworks.”

-According to a study by the Consumer Product Safety Commission, 11 people died and an estimated 10,500 people were hurt while handling fireworks in 2014.
-The study found that 67 percent of fireworks injuries happen within the 30-day period leading up to the July 4th holiday, and children account for 35 percent of the injuries.
+According to a study by the Consumer Product Safety Commission (CPSC), 11 people died and an estimated 11,900 people were hurt while handling fireworks in the year 2015.
+The study found that 67 percent of fireworks injuries happen within the 30-day period leading up to the July 4th holiday, and teenagers and children account for the highest rate of injuries.
+Burn injuries are especially high among those younger than 20.

 The three most common types of fireworks that keep hospital emergency departments busy during this holiday period are bottle rockets, firecrackers and sparklers.